Community Outreach

 School Supplies for Children

 No child wants to feel or look different from others.
 The first day of school can be their worst nightmare and sometimes is.
-Their family may not be able to afford the required school supplies and let's face it, those supply lists are becoming quite challenging.
-Thus these children go to school with perhaps a pencil, while others are showing up with fancy backpacks that have matching lunch boxes, water bottles, pencil cases and so on.
-And, they have every school item necessary and then some.
-How would you feel if you are standing there with just a pencil among a sea of backpacks?
+Their family may not be able to afford the required school supplies and let's face it; those supply lists are becoming quite challenging.
+Thus these children often go to school without the bare necessities, while others are all decked out and have every school item necessary and then some.
+How would you feel?
 You know you are immediately going to be singled out, made fun of, picked on, and maybe even bullied.
 And this is on the first day!

 School Supplies for the Teachers

 We also cannot forget the teachers.
 We will be evaluating each situation and what the teachers need most to teach their classroom about diversity and equality.
-Whether it is STEM projects, literature, stuffed animals or even making a "safe area" in their classroom where a child can decompress and learn to express themselves, we will either cover the needs or provide what we can.
+Whether it is STEAM projects, literature, art projects or even making a "safe area" in their classroom where a child can decompress and learn to express themselves, we will either cover the needs or provide what we can including snacks to help keep their tummies full .

 Empowering Others